topcoder-platform/vorbote/README.md

   see admin's rest hooks
 - create/update some rest hooks, you can see copilot can only use topic `challenge.notification.create` which is setup by admin
 - for the functionalities to detect new topic, I don't see no-kafka has API to directly detect new topic, so it uses another approach, it will refresh the Kafka consumer periodically, when consumer is refreshed, all new topics are detected.
 To test this functionality, update back end REFRESH_KAFKA_CONSUMER_PERIOD_MINUTE config param to 1, so that consumer will be refreshed every minute.
 Then start the app, login as admin, see the topics; create a new topic in Kafka, wait for more than 1 minute, use the UI to view the topics again, new topic can be seen.

+- the sample client supports only HTTP, but not HTTPS, so above verification allows HTTP endpoint hooks, to test HTTPS endpoint validation, do below: in the root folder, update `set-env.js` config `REQUIRE_HTTPS_HOOK` default value to `'true'`, run `npm i`, this will update UI config and re-build UI distribution, run `npm start`, then verify HTTPS validation in add/update hook pages.
+  You may use any HTTPS endpoint, it won't be confirmed, and thus won't get called, but you can still add/update the hook.